cristianoliveira/snipgpt/README.md

 Common usages:

 - CLIs: Looking for a snippet to use curl and send json data
-- CSS: I know a given selector/property exist I forgot the syntax and arguments
+- CSS: I know a given selector/property exists, but I forgot the syntax and arguments
-- BASH: Sometimes I like to create small bash scripts, but I forget every single time how to do simple things like check if a variable is empty, loop throw lists.
+- BASH: Sometimes I like to create small bash scripts, but I forget every single time how to do simple things like check if a variable is empty or loop through lists, because of the bash's odd syntax.
 - ETC: Any case where I know what I want to do but the syntax is on the way :)

 ### Demo